IAMconsortium/nomenclature/doc/source/getting_started.rst

 * :class:`DataStructureDefinition` and :class:`RegionProcessor` are initialized from
   directories containing yaml files.
 See :ref:`dir-structure` for details.

-* The processor argument of func:`process` is optional and may only to be used if there are model mappings.
+* The processor argument of :func:`process` is optional and may only to be used if there are model mappings.
 See :ref:`toplevel-functions` for details.

 * If not all dimensions of the :class:`DataStructureDefinition` should be validated, a